NOV 14, 2025 - Toomey & Kauflin ODU Chandler Hall, Norfolk VA

 In addition to performing with his own trio or solo, Kauflin has worked with The Clark Terry Quintet, The Clayton Brothers Quintet, Katie Thiroux Trio, Brian McCarthy Nonet, Songevity, Jae Sinnett Trio, multi-instrumentalist Jacob Collier; duo pianos with John Toomey, Jeremy Siskind, Gerald Clayton, Robi Botos, Alfredo Rodriguez; bassists Thomas Fonnesbaek, Derrick Hodge, Chris Funn, Dave Robaire, Chris Smith, Evan Gregor, Phil Kuehn, Michael Hawkins, Mike Downes, Rob Duguay, Matt Hall, Jimmy Masters, Chris Brydge; saxophonists Roxy Coss, Tim Green, Stantawn Kendrick, Steve Wilson, Brian McCarthy, James 'Saxsmo' Gates, Eddie Williams, Jeff Smith; clarinetist & saxophonist Ken Peplowski; guitarists Chico Pinheiro, Matt Stevens, Alan Parker, Ulf Wakenius, Etan Haziza; drummers Jimmy MacBride, Billy Williams, Corey Fonville, Christian Euman, Mark Ferber, Cornelia Nilsson, Evan Sherman, Jim Doxas, Al Hicks, Nadav Snir-Zelniker; and vocalists Sahra Da Silva, Paul Marinaro, Liz Brydge, Sheila Jordan, Rene Marie, Christie Dashiell.

-During the pandemic, he shifted his focus to sound design and film scoring, composing original soundtracks for several impactful documentaries including Reflection: A Walk with Water with multi-Grammy winner, Jacob Collier, My Sister Liv, the trailer for Quincy Jones' book 12 Notes on Life and Creativity and Nespresso ads.
+During the pandemic, he shifted his focus to sound design and film scoring, composing original soundtracks for several impactful documentaries including Reflection: A Walk with Water, My Sister Liv, the trailer for Quincy Jones' book 12 Notes on Life and Creativity and Nespresso ads.
 He contributed to the Nickelodeon movie Blue's Big City Adventure and the documentary Full Circle scored by Emmy-nominated Mark Crawford (The Social Dilemma).
 Justin is featured in, as well as composed the film score for, the Academy Award short-listed documentary, Keep On Keepin' On, which honors his mentor, the late legendary jazz trumpet/flugelhorn player, Clark Terry, directed and produced by the award-winning team of Alan Hicks, Paula Dupre Pesman, and Quincy Jones.

 PRODUCER